What Is A Backflow Preventer?

 If you’re not sure whether your backflow preventer is working properly, there are a few signs you can look out for.
 One of the most obvious signs is if you experience a sudden drop in water pressure.
 This could be caused by a number of factors, but it’s usually an indication that something is wrong with the backflow preventer.

-Another sign to watch out for is if you see any unusual behavior in your plumbing system, such as intermittent flow or bubbling noises.
+Another sign to watch out for is if you see any unusual behaviour in your plumbing system, such as intermittent flow or bubbling noises.
 If you notice anything strange, it’s important to get in touch with a professional as soon as possible to have your backflow preventer checked out.

 Backflow preventers are essential pieces of equipment when it comes to protecting your home or business from contamination.
 If you do experience any problems with your backflow preventer, don’t hesitate to call a licensed plumber for assistance.